AkwasiSB/frontend-challenge/README.md

 ###  Main App Functionality & File Structure

-The key dependencies used are the [`news-api` module](https://www.npmjs.com/package/newsapi) which allows us to fetch news from [NewsAPI.org](https://newsapi.org/) on our backend, [`axios`](https://www.npmjs.com/package/axios) & [Vuetify](https://vuetifyjs.com/en/) on front-end for fetching data and components respectively.
+The key dependencies used are the [`news-api` module](https://www.npmjs.com/package/newsapi) which allows us to fetch news from [NewsAPI.org](https://newsapi.org/) on our backend.

 The main backend endpoint is the `/articles` endpoint, which can return the [top headlines](https://newsapi.org/docs/endpoints/top-headlines) or results based on a query of ["everything"](https://newsapi.org/docs/endpoints/everything).
 It is a POST request that takes the type (`headlines` or `search`), along with the query body (uses `country` for headlines, and `q` for the search).

 The front-end pings the endpoint, loads the data accordingly and renders it for the reader on the homepage.

-In `news-app` front-end: `App.vue` renders different views (in `src/views`) through the router, and pulls in data from the backend endpoint to load each into its own article component (`src/components/Article.vue`).
-The main view is `src/views/Home.vue`
+In `news-app` front-end: `App.vue` renders different views (in `src/views`) through the router, and pulls in data from the backend endpoint to load each into its own article component (`src/components/Article.js`).
+The main view is `src/views/Home.js`

 In `news-service` backend:
 - `serverless.yml` defines how the endpoints will be declared for the provider, as well as doing some basic request validation / handling.
 Written in the context of an AWS Lambda service, as that can be easily deployed, basically free and is still scalable